-Limitation: There is one final limitation if you have more than one entry on lines 4 through 12 of Schedule E. These credits, when combined, cannot be greater than the state adjusted gross income tax shown on Form IT-40PNR line 13; if they are, adjust the amounts before you enter them.
+Additional Limitation: There is one final limitation if you have entries on lines 4 through 6 of Schedule E. These credits, when combined, cannot be greater than the state adjusted gross income tax shown on Form IT-40PNR line 12; if they are, adjust the amounts before you enter them.
 See the following example.